epsilonlabs/emf-rdf/README.md

 If a default model namespace is not provided in the `.rdfres` file, the resource will fall back to the blank prefix `PREFIX : <URI>` in the RDF model.
 The last resort is to let Jena decide, which will use the URI that the RDF model was loaded from.

+### Specifying custom RDF IRIs during instance creation

+The resource supports creating `EObject`s with arbitrary IRIs through its `createInstanceAt(EClass eClass, String iri)` method.

+The [ETL example](./examples/org.eclipse.epsilon.examples.rdf.emf.etl/) shows how it can be used in combination with [ETL "to" initializers](https://github.com/eclipse-epsilon/epsilon/issues/125).

 ### Working with RDF XML literals